Richard Davenport is a recruiting columnist for the Arkansas Democrat-Gazette.

 Former basketball player now a top FB prospect

-Jalen Merrick has become one of the more highly recruited offensive line prospects in the nation with only one season under his belt.
+Jalen Merrick has become one of the more highly recruited offensive line prospects in the nation with only two seasons under his belt.

 Offensive lineman Jalen Merrick is one of the more unusual prospects in the 2015 class.
 He received his first scholarship offer from Florida Atlantic before playing in a game.

 “They were actually coming for one of our other players D’cota Dixon, who signed with Wisconsin in February,” said Merrick, who’s drawing interest from Arkansas.
 “He saw my footwork and he was really impressed.
 Then my coach told him I hadn’t played a game yet and he was shocked by how athletic I was.”

 Merrick, 6-5, 310 pounds, 5.21 seconds in the 40-yard dash, of New Smyrna Beach, Fla. now has more than 20 offers from schools like Alabama, Florida, Ohio State, Oklahoma and Michigan State.
 Video highlights CLICK HERE

 He’s been communicating with Arkansas offensive line coach Sam Pittman and linebackers coach Randy Shannon and graduate assistant Eric Mateo.

 Merrick played basketball until giving the gridiron a try last fall.